Kelly criterion: Stock investments

 The second-order Taylor polynomial can be used as a good approximation of the main criterion.
 Primarily, it is useful for stock investment, where the fraction devoted to investment is based on simple characteristics that can be easily estimated from existing historical data – expected value and variance.
-This approximation leads to results that are robust and offer similar results as the original criterion.
+This approximation may offer similar results as the original criterion, but in some cases the solution obtained may be infeasible.

-For single assets(stock, index fund, etc.), and a risk-free rate, it is easy to obtain the optimal fraction to invest through geometric Brownian motion.
+For single assets (stock, index fund, etc.), and a risk-free rate, it is easy to obtain the optimal fraction to invest through geometric Brownian motion.